Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Gaussian operations as adjoint channels on observables

 where $h_\zeta\coloneqq f+2E(\tilde\zeta,f)\tilde\zeta$.
 Eq.~\eqref{eq: deformed-coherent} suggests that the action of adjoint coherent and squeezing channels on $\hat\phi(f)$ is equivalent to displacement operator acting on ``deformed smearing'' $\hat\phi(h_\zeta)$, and hence, the two unitary adjoint channels commute up to a phase:

 Compared to the usual momentum-space calculations involving ladder operators, this computation is manifestly simpler.
 Furthermore, by definition of adjoint we also get the same result for the state, i.e., displacement and squeezing acting on the state commutes up to a phase.
-These calculations show that we can study much more general class of Gaussian states by using the nice properties of displacement and squeezing operations by reframing them as elements of the Weyl algebra.
+However, there is something less obvious that we can glean from this: the fact that the phase depends on $E(\tilde\alpha,\tilde{\zeta})$ shows that squeezing and displacement commutes iff the ``Fourier transforms'' of the displacement and squeezing amplitude $\tilde\alpha,\tilde\zeta$ are \textit{causally disconnected} with respect to the field.
+Indeed, if two regions are spacelike-separated and one observer adds coherent excitations to one region and the other performs local squeezing, then their operations should not influence one another.